lasigeBioTM/DiShIn/README.md

-# SSM: Semantic Similarity Measure
+# SSM: Semantic Similarity Measures

 This software package provides the basic functions to start using semantic similarity directly from a rdf or owl file.